brightwrite/elt_tools/README.md

 * count the number of rows in a table
 * find duplicates in a table
 * execute a sql query against a table
-* insert records into a table
+* delete rows from a table

 ## ELT Pair Operations